Articles

 1. A Final Word

 PARRiS can feel like a black box at times, but understanding its components—especially your 5-year net yield—can help your institution better manage risk and maintain good standing with SBA.
-Remember, SBA isn’t just looking for lenders who can originate loans; it wants lenders who can originate good quality loans and manage them well throughout their lifecycle.
+Remember, SBA isn’t just looking for lenders who can originate loans; it wants lenders who can originate good-quality loans and manage them well throughout their lifecycle.
+Working with a small business loan compliance attorney can help lenders prepare for reviews, address deficiencies, and protect their delegated authority.
 Keeping an eye on your net yield isn’t just a good metric—it’s a best practice.
 For more information regarding PARRiS metrics and lender oversight, contact Ethan at 267-470-1186 or esmith@starfieldsmith.com

 Ethan W. Smith